APS with attached holster-buttstock

 Rate of fire 600 rounds per minute

-During the turbulent 1990s, the APS found its second life in the hands of various special Russian Law Enforcement teams, such as OMON, SOBR, various VIP security and hostage rescue teams.
-APS offered much better accuracy and larger capacity, than the general-issue Makarov PM pistol.
-APS also capable of very good rapid-fire accuracy in semi-automatic mode, as well as full automatic fire for emergency close-quarter situations.
-At the present time, regardless of advent of more modern and powerful pistols, like the Yarygin PYa or GSh-18, the APS still well regarded by Russian law enforcement, because of readily available and inexpensive 9×18 mm ammunition, good accuracy and low recoil.
-Now it is often carried in various open-top "combat" holsters, instead of its original clumsy and heavy holster / shoulder stock.
+APS was also capable of very good rapid-fire accuracy in semi-automatic mode, as well as full automatic fire for emergency close-quarter situations.
+At the present time, regardless of the advent of more modern and powerful pistols, such as the Yarygin PYa or GSh-18, the APS is still well regarded by Russian law enforcement.
+The reasons for this are that the 9x18mm ammunition is inexpensive, readily available and the weapon has good accuracy and low recoil.
+When carried these days, it is in various open-top ‘combat’ holsters, instead of the original clumsy and heavy holster / shoulder stock combination.